KM-AI-Repo/PatternViewer/PROJECT_CONTEXT.md

 - keep candle cache in memory by symbol;
 - provide symbols eligible for display;
 - enforce forced-symbol inclusion;
+- compare non-forced symbols against BTCUSDT and ETHUSDT by normalized recent close-path distance;
+- store and apply `comparisonWindow` and `distanceThreshold`;
 - update cached candles in real time;
 - request targeted symbol resync when continuity is broken;
 - serve as the base for future screening logic.